back

-do it like a woman by caroline criado perez
+do it like a woman

 the cover of 'do it like a woman' on a chair with a blanket

-do it like a woman …and change the world reads like a kaleidoscope of portraits of strong women all over the globe in 5 chapters.
+‘do it like a woman …and change the world’ reads like a kaleidoscope of portraits of strong women all over the globe in 5 chapters.

-criado perez cites a lack of role models for girls and women as one of the reasons she wrote this book in the introduction.
+criado perez cites a lack of role models for girls and women as one of the reasons she wrote this book in the introduction. and girl, did she deliver.

-i read it cover to back in under a week despite (or maybe because) working through one of the toughest weeks in my professional career.
+i read it cover to back in under a week despite (or maybe because) working through one of the toughest weeks in my professional career. but i had to read it. i had to finish. because it was just so damn excellent. so damn… everything

-by doing so, she provides a broader context that give the different stories even more breadth and weight.
+chapter after chapter, criado perez introduces us to a selection of extraordinary women. and seamlessly weaves facts and figures into the narrative. by doing so, she provides a broader context that give the different stories even more breadth and weight.

-until, at the end of the book, you realise that what she wrote is not a book about a selection of extraordinary women.
+until, at the end of the book, you realise that what she wrote is not a book about a selection of extraordinary women. it’s a book about the female condition. about what it means to be a woman in this day and age.

 mirror of experience